yosinski/deep-visualization-toolbox/README.md

 # Deep Visualization Toolbox

-This is the code to run the Deep Visualization Toolbox.
-A general description is available [here](http://yosinski.com/deepvis).
-If you find this code useful, we encourage you to cite the following paper:
+This is the code required to run the Deep Visualization Toolbox, as well as to generate the neuron-by-neuron visualizations using regularized optimization as described casually [here](http://yosinski.com/deepvis) and more formally in this paper:

  * Jason Yosinski, Jeff Clune, Anh Nguyen, Thomas Fuchs, and Hod Lipson.
 [Understanding neural networks through deep visualization](http://arxiv.org/abs/1506.06579).
 Presented at the Deep Learning Workshop, International Conference on Machine Learning (ICML), 2015.

+If you find this paper or code useful, we encourage you to cite the paper.
 Bibtex:

     @inproceedings{yosinski-2015-ICML-DL-understanding-neural-networks,
     Author = {Jason Yosinski and Jeff Clune and Anh Nguyen and Thomas Fuchs and Hod Lipson},